-.
-Lightweight plastic netting may be stapled over the mulch according to manufacturer's recoma.
+a.
 Excavate and stabilize all temporary swales, side ditches, or berms that will be used to convey runoff from the excavation. b.
-Perform Phase I excavation, dress, and stabilize.
+Perform Phase 1 excavation, dress, and stabilize.

 Perform Phase 2 excavation, dress and stabilize.
-Overseed Phase 1 areas as d.
+Overseed Phase 1 areas a necessary.

 Perform final phase excavation, dress and stabilize.
+Overseed previously seeded ii.
+Slopes shall be stabilized immediately when the vertical height of the multiple lifts reaches

-Overseed previously seeded Note: Once excavation has begun the operation should be continuous from grubbing through the completion of grading and placement of topsoil (if required) and permanent seed and mulch.
-Any interruptions in the operation of completing the operation out of the seeding season will necessitate the application of temporary stabilization Incremental Stabilization of Embankments - Fill Slopes iii.
-At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner to of the embankment to infercept surface runoff and convey it down the slope in a non-erosive a sediment trapping device.
+Note: Once excavation has begun the operation should be continuous from grubbing through the completion of grading and placement of topsoil (if required) and permanent seed and mulch.
+Any interruptions int he operation of completing the operation out of the seeding season will necessitate the application of temporary stabilization.
+Incremental Stabilization of Embankments - Fill Slopes iii.
+At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner.